ably77/dcos-se/Kubernetes/mke/README.md

-# Mesosphere Kubernetes Engine Quickstart
+# Mesosphere Kubernetes Engine Guide

 Below are instructions on how to get a multiple MKE cluster up and running